ur5us/insomnia.rest/content/blog/progress-report-4.md

 After running the numbers, **the lowest MRR growth that will eventually lead to sustainability is 25%**.
 This is currently less than the user base growth rate, which makes sustainability plausible.
-However, I would like to tread water with my whole head out of water, instead of just my nose.
+However, I would prefer to tread with my whole head out of water, instead of just my nose.

 ## February Goals